vielmetti/commonplace/content/books/2010s/genius-at-play.md

 ---
-title: Genius at Play: The Curious Mind of John Horton Conway
+title: Genius at Play - The Curious Mind of John Horton Conway
 author: Siobhan Roberts
 date: 2015
 weight: 2015
 publisher: Bloomsbury Publishing
 ---

 A biography of mathematician John Horton Conway (d.
 2020).

 See an excerpt from Genius at Play in